apple1417/bl2.parts/shotguns/index.md

 {% include footnote_end.html
-    same_etech_model="These both use the same model, but (unsupringly) the Hyperion version only spawns on Hyperion guns." different_times="The two bonuses are applied at different times in the calculation."
+    same_etech_model="These both use the same model, but (unsupringly) the Hyperion version only spawns on Hyperion guns." different_times="The two bonuses are applied at different times in the calculation." hyperion_inverse_impulse="While this type of bonus would be bad on all other manufacturers, on Hyperion it's actually good.
+See the [accuracy guide](/accuracy/#hyperion) for more. "
 %}

 ## Bodies